engtuncay/engtuncay.github.io/web-css/css-intro-01-Selector-Specifity.md

 }
 ```

-**[attribute~="value"] Selector**
+*[attribute~="value"] Selector*

-The [attribute~="value"] selector is used to select elements with an attribute value containing a specified word.
+The [attribute~="value"] selector is used to select elements with an attribute value *containing* a specified word.

-The following example selects all elements with a title attribute that contains a space-separated list of words, one of which is "flower":
+The following example selects all elements with a title attribute that contains a *space-separated list* of words, one of which is "flower":

+(tor:html de title attribute değerini boşlukla ayırarak girilen değerlerden bir tanesi flower ise bu elementi seçer.)

 Example